abhayp2204/Ash/README.md

 - Run this using `make` command

 ## Assumptions
 `ash` can run 1024 background processes.
-This can be changed in the `shell.h` file as long as the number is reasonable.
+This can be changed in the `shell.h` file.
 There are certain size limitations on the length of input strings, but it is more than enough for reasonably sized commands.
+Any errors will soon be fixed.